 Eligibility requirements

 Applicants cannot apply for this residence permit alone; instead, an employer must do it on their behalf.
-In order to do so, the employer and applicant must meet the following conditions.
+To do so, the employer and applicant must meet the following conditions.

-- The employer must be recognised by the Immigration and Naturalization Service (IND) as an approved sponsor.
-Recognised employers are listed in the Public Register of Recognised Sponsors.
+• The Immigration and Naturalization Service (IND) must recognize the employer as an approved sponsor.
+The Public Register of Recognised Sponsors maintains a list of approved employers.

-There are also general conditions that everyone who applies for residence permits in the Netherlands must meet.
+There are also general conditions that everyone who applies for residence permits in the Netherlands must meet, including:

-- Possession of a valid passport or another travel document.
+• Applicants must have a valid passport or other travel document.
 A child may be included in the passport of one of the parents.

-- A completed and signed antecedents certificate.
-This form certifies that the applicant:
+• A completed and signed antecedents certificate.
+This form certifies whether the applicant has a criminal history or not.

 There are additional conditions for scientific researchers, doctors in training to become specialists, intra-company transfers, and Turkish nationals.